 Also, because we were outside under the bright stage lights, we had to be very mindful that we didn’t keep our mouths open for too long when we sang, because a midge* might fly in and we would swallow it by accident.

 *Author's Note: At the time of the interview, I was not aware of what the word “midge” meant.
 Turns out in the British English dialect, a “midge” most nearly means the American word “gnat,” and anatomically describes a “small fly.”

 PATRICIA: We received sensational applause from the audience.
 The reception was wonderful.
 After my time with the production in Central Park, I didn’t transfer to Broadway; but I still had a very enjoyable time, a most enjoyable experience indeed.

 ADRIAN: Thank you, Ms. Routledge, for taking the time to share with us your memories.
 I have enjoyed this opportunity, and wish you the very best with all your future endeavors.

-Adrian D. Holmes is an American musician and composer based in Palm Bay, Florida.
-This December, he will be releasing his debut electronic classical album titled The Pirates of Penzance: Revamped and Revisited, which features a completely re-imagined score of the famous Gilbert & Sullivan operetta The Pirates of Penzance created in 1879.
+Adrian D. Holmes is an American musician based in Palm Bay, Florida.
+In December 2016, he released his debut electronic classical album titled The Pirates of Penzance: Revamped and Revisited, which features a completely re-imagined score of the famous Gilbert & Sullivan operetta The Pirates of Penzance created in 1879.